NikiforovAll/nikiforovall.github.io/_posts/2024-03-30-aspire-cap.md

 tags: [ dotnet, aspnetcore, aspire, microservices ]
 published: true
 shortinfo: This post provides an example of the Outbox pattern implementation using Aspire, DotNetCore.CAP, Azure Service Bus, Azure SQL, Bicep, and azd.
+description: This post provides an example of the Outbox pattern implementation using Aspire, DotNetCore.CAP, Azure Service Bus, Azure SQL, Bicep, and azd.
 fullview: false
 comments: true
 related: false